 How to Focus Stack in Photoshop

-To edit your images, you will need Adobe Photoshop or a dedicated program for focus stacking.
+To edit your images, you will need Photoshop or a dedicated focus stacking software such as Helicon.
 Here, we will show you how to do it in Photoshop.

 NB: It is always better to have the most updated version of Photoshop, but any version from Photoshop CS6 will allow you to do this.